 To see the full menu, visit allears.net.

 We have only eaten dinner here, and that was before it changed to a prix fixe menu.
-Nobody in my family liked the food.
+Unfortunately, nobody in my family liked the food.

 The french fries were so salty that I could hardly eat them.
 The steak was mediocre at best.
 The strawberry cream cheese cupcake was decent, but not amazing.

-Even though I haven’t tried the new menu, I don’t care to do so.
+Even though I haven’t tried the new menu, I have no desire to try it.
 Others have said that the quality of the food has not improved.
 And, the meal is not worthy of the hefty price tag.

 Throughout dinner, she chatted with us and kept our drinks full.
 She even gave my son a special dessert of “grey stuff” to celebrate his completion of 4 parks in 1 day challenge.